Applications for October 2022 entry are now open. Applications will close on 31 March 2022.

 We will provide limited feedback on request.
 Please e-mail firstname.lastname@example.org for this.
 However, note that many rejections are due to the heavily oversubscribed nature of our MSc course.

-- Can I apply for a specialised stream and the general MSc in Statistics?
+Can I apply for a specialisation stream and the general MSc in Statistics?

-If you are interested in applying for one of the specialised streams, please list your chosen stream as your first choice in your application: MSc in Statistics (Theory and Methods), MSc in Statistics (Applied), MSc in Statistics (Biostatistics), MSc in Statistics (Statistical Finance), MSc in Statistics (Data Science).
-If your chosen specialised stream is full, you will automatically be considered for the MSc in Statistics.
-It is not necessary to list both the MSc in Statistics and your chosen specialisation stream in your application form.
+If you are interested in applying for one of the specialisation streams, please list this stream in your application.
+If your chosen specialisation stream is full, you will automatically be considered for the MSc in Statistics.

-We recommend that you apply for your first choice of specialised stream in the first instance or for the general MSc in Statistics.
+This is not allowed.
+We recommend that you apply for either your first choice of specialisation stream or for the general MSc in Statistics.
 Please see details below for switching between streams once the programme has started.

 Once you start the programme, you can decide to switch to the general stream or any other stream in term 1, before the specialisation occurs.
 One major difference between the streams is the research project topic.
 It may be possible for you to switch streams after the Autumn term, subject to staff being available to supervise a suitable project topic in the particular steam.